-Urban expansion plans are designed and implemented by local technical officials and politicians, quite different from the complex plans prepared by consultants.
+Urban expansion plans are designed and implemented by local technical officials and politicians, in direct contrast to the complex plans prepared by consultants.
 As a methodology, Urban Expansion Planning is designed to be uncomplicated so it can be quickly and easily explained to stakeholders, building local ownership.